manusa/yakc/README.md

 - [Top for Nodes](quickstarts/top-nodes) contains a Maven project with an example on how to query Nodes and Pod containers to calculate resource availability and usage.
   See nested [README.md](quickstarts/top-nodes/README.md) for more information.
+- [Custom Resource Definition](quickstarts/crd) contains a Maven project with a complete example on how to create Custom Resource Definitions and how to create and use an API to manipulate those custom resources.
+  See nested [README.md](quickstarts/crd/README.md) for more information.
 ## Modules

 ### kubernetes-client-api